menu

 Occupations and Workforce

-Leroy is a blue-collar town, with 36.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Leroy is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Leroy who work in office and administrative support (11.71%), healthcare (10.81%), and law enforcement and fire fighting (9.91%).
+Because occupations involving physical labor dominate the local economy, Leroy is generally considered to be a blue-collar town.
+38.55% of the Leroy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Leroy is a city of professionals, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Leroy who work in healthcare (12.98%), office and administrative support (11.83%), and law enforcement and fire fighting (8.78%).

-A relatively large number of people in Leroy telecommute to their jobs.
-Overall, about 13.96% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle